Imposter Syndrome

 • Can you recall mistakes from your past that taught you something useful?

-• Have you made mistakes and the outcome of this has been different to what you feared?
+• Have you made mistakes, and the outcome was different to what you feared?

 • If you make a mistake, is there a trusted other you can speak to about it?